-We provide a responsive and efficient process for assessing resource consent applications and ensuring compliance obligations are fairly and appropriately enforced
+LEVELS OF SERVICE (WE PROVIDE) WE WILL KNOW WE ARE MEETING THE LEVEL OF SERVICE IF CURRENT PERFORMANCE We provide a responsive and efficient process for assessing resource consent applications and ensuring compliance obligations are fairly and appropriately enforced (cont.).
+Where significant non-compliance is recorded, that resolution is achieved within appropriate timeframes.

-(cont.).

-Where significant noncompliance is recorded, that resolution is achieved within appropriate timeframes.

 (Target 1: 80%, are resolved within nine months.

-For the resource consents that were monitored during this 12 month period twelve received a grade of significant non-compliance that required direct enforcement action.

-All (100%) of these were resolved quickly and within the nine-month period.

-This compares with 100% resolved within nine months in 2016/2017

-See Figure 11 Resource Consent Compliance Rating on page 57.

-We provide a responsive and efficient process for assessing resource consent applications and ensuring compliance obligations are fairly and appropriately enforced (cont.).

-Target 2: 95% within 12 months.)

-Given the low numbers of significant noncompliance and the quick resolution, there were no matters outstanding beyond the nine month period, meaning 100% were also resolved within 12 months.

-This compares with 100% resolved within 12 months in 2016/2017.

-NUMBER OF ACTIONS 2017/2018 NUMBER RESOLVED WITHIN 12 MONTHS (number resolved within 9 months) Non- compliances rescored and resolved this current period.
-12 12 (12) Non- compliances carried over from the previous year subject to measure 0 0 Non- compliances with nine and 12 month deadline beyond this reporting period 0 0 Total 12 12 (12)

-^{}Significant non-compliances carried over from the previous year's report where those non compliances that were identified in that period, but resolution dates fell beyond.
+For the resource consents that were monitored during this 12 month period twelve received a grade of significant noncompliance that required direct enforcement action.
+All (100%) of these were resolved quickly and within the ninemonth period.
+This compares with 100% resolved within nine months in 2016/2017.
+See Figure 11 Resource Consent Compliance Rating on page 64 of significant non- ont action. and within the nine- nine months in Target 2: 95% within 12 months.)
+Given the low numbers of sign ACHIEVED MARKET compliance and the quick resolution, there were n the nine month period, mean within 12 months.
+This compares with 100% reso 2016/2017. ing 100% wer re also resolved 2 months in ACTIONS 2017/2018 NUMBER RESOLVED WITHIN 12 MONTHS (WITHIN 9 MONTHS) Non-compliances rescored and resolved this current period 12 12 (12) Non-compliances carried over from the previous year subject to measure 0 0 Non-compliances with nine and 12 month deadline beyond this reporting period 0 0 Total 12 12 (12) Significant non-compliances carried ov non compliances that were identified in Represents significant non-compliar yet resolved and where the 9 and 12 m reporting period.
+These will be reported that period, but rences recorded in the north measures for esolution dates fell beyond. the reporting period, not all beyond this current

-See Figure 11 Resource Consent Compliance Rating on page 56.
+See Figure 11 Resource Consent Compliance Rating on page 64.